kevinpeterson/SEng-5831-Lab2/README.md

 Next, I explored some different controller frequencies -- 20 Khz and 50 Khz.
 There was some differences between results, but overall, they were comparable.
 Interestingly, going much outside this range led to the system becoming quicky unstable

+The following are various settings of both 20 Khz and 50 Khz.

 ![Kp0.5Kd0.2F50P50.png](https://raw.githubusercontent.com/kevinpeterson/SEng-5831-Lab2/master/output/Kp0.5Kd0.2F50P50.png)